 Welding and the human body?
 Huh?
 Considering its definition to “cause to combine and form a harmonious or effective whole,” I would think welding is a benefit.

-Incorporating fennel into your daily regime doesn’t require a DIY session to make sweet saunf – though do let us know if you try.
-Simply roasting the seeds for a few minutes in a small pan will provide you with a base to use for tea, to add to warm water or even to eat (1/2 tsp doses after meals is sufficient.)
+Incorporating fennel seeds into your daily regime doesn’t require a DIY session to make sweet saunf – though do let us know if you try.
+Simply roasting the seeds for a few minutes in a small pan will provide you with a base to use for a fennel seed tea, to add to warm water or even to eat (1/2 tsp doses after meals is sufficient.)

 ° For puffy eyes, steep 2 tsp of roasted fennel seeds or ground fennel seeds in hot water, let steep for 5 minutes or more.
 Once cool enough to touch, dip the corner of a folded paper towel in the solution and apply to under eye region.